Coaching Philosophy: What It Is + 7 Examples & Templates (2026)

 Your coaching philosophy is also irrelevant to the type of coaching you do.
 You can apply the same philosophy whether you’re a business coach, health coach, life coach, or relationship coach.

-Coaching Philosophy Examples
+7 Coaching Philosophy Examples

 Winner’s Mindset Coaching

-Their only agenda is to make their clients win at all costs.
-They do this by “keeping their eyes on the prize,” reminding them of the main goal they’re working toward in every coaching session.
+Their only agenda is to make their clients win.
+They do this by “keeping their eyes on the prize,” reminding clients of the main goal in every session.
+Every other objective becomes a subset of that primary goal.
+In practice, this might look like opening every session with a quick check-in: “What’s the one thing that would move you closest to your goal this week?”

 Autonomous Coaching

-Methodist Coaching
+Structured Coaching

 Strength-Based Coaching

-3 Inspiring Coaching Philosophy Examples
+3 Real Coaching Philosophy Examples from Top Coaches

 Rich Litvin: Tiny Shifts for Big Changes